You're in the home stretch now! Your abdomen is becoming bigger every day as your little one grows inside the uterus.

 Don't take any over-the-counter products, like antacids, without first checking with your provider.

-For more information on what happens during the third trimester, see You're Almost There: The Third Trimester.
+For more information on what happens during the third trimester, see this article.